 Images of the Different Dahlia Varieties

-Here you can identify the 15 main groups of dahlias from the pictures below.
-Below, we look at each group in detail.
+Here you can visually identify the 15 main groups of dahlias from this dahlia varieties list with photos.
+Further below, we look at each group in detail.

 - Images of the Different Dahlia Varieties